Last updated: 9/23/2021

 Links to Other Sites

 CrossCountry maintains reasonable physical, administrative, and technical safeguards to protect your personal information against unauthorized disclosure, use, alteration, or destruction, and we require the third-party service providers and business partners that we work with to do the same.
 No data transmissions over the Internet can be guaranteed to be 100% secure.
 Consequently, we cannot ensure or warrant the security of any information you transmit to us and you understand that any information you transfer to CrossCountry is done at your own risk.

-CrossCountry’s Site and consulting services are not directed to or intended for use by children under age 13.
-Accordingly, we do not knowingly collect information directly from anyone under 13 years of age.
+CrossCountry’s Site and consulting services are not directed to or intended for use by children under age 16.
+Accordingly, we do not knowingly collect information directly from anyone under 16 years of age.
 Where appropriate, CrossCountry will specifically instruct children not to submit such information to our Site.
-If we become aware that a child has provided us with personal information without parental consent, or a parent or guardian of a child contacts us as shown in “How to Contact Us/California Privacy Rights,” below, we will use reasonable efforts to delete the child’s information from our databases.
+If we become aware that a child has provided us with personal information without parental consent, or a parent or guardian of a child contacts us as shown in “How to Contact Us” below, we will delete the child’s information from our databases.

 Changes or Updates to this Privacy Statement

 We may update or change this Privacy Statement from time to time and without prior notice to you.
-We will post a notice on our Site to notify you of any significant changes to our Privacy Statement and indicate at the bottom of the Statement when it was most recently updated.
+We will post a notice on our Site to notify you of any significant changes to our Privacy Statement and indicate at the top of the Privacy Statement when it was most recently updated.

-How to Contact Us/California Privacy Rights
+How to Contact Us